MicrosoftDocs/power-pages-docs/power-pages-docs/configure/omnichannel.md

 ## Enable Omnichannel live widget in Power Pages

-1. Open the [Portal Management app overview](portal-management-app.md) for the selected site
+1. Open the [Portal Management app](portal-management-app.md) for the selected site.

-1. Open Header Web Template of the associated site
+1. Open Header Web Template of the associated site.

-1. Add the live widget script copied in the previous steps as shown below between substitution liquid tag
+1. Add the live widget script copied in the previous steps as shown below between substitution liquid tag:

+    ```
     {% substitution %}

     {% endsubstitution %}
+    ```
     ![A screenshot of a computer Description automatically generated](media/image7.png)

 1. Save template

-1. Navigate to **Site Settings** and click **+New**
+1. Navigate to **Site Settings** and click **+ New**

-1. Create "*SiteCopilot/EnableOmniChannelWidget"* site setting and set value to true
+1. Create "*SiteCopilot/EnableOmniChannelWidget"* site setting and set value to true.

     ![A screenshot of a computer Description automatically generated](media/image8.png)

-1. Save and preview the site
+1. Save and preview the site.